-Life Hacks for People with Upper Limb Loss
+Life Hacks for People with an Upper Limb Difference

 People with upper limb loss or congenital upper limb difference are pretty clever at figuring out easier ways to get things done.

 With input from our patients, our team of upper limb therapy specialists, and a little online research, we’ve uncovered a variety of creative hacks and shortcuts that could make your life — or at least, your day — a little easier.

 Some of these tips involve using a prosthesis, while others are based on using your sound hand or your residual limb or limbs.

 Simple Hacks for Daily Life

 Washing hands: Depending on your amputation type (unilateral or bilateral) or level, washing one's hands can be a bit of a to-do.
 In the image above, you can see how one of our patients can thoroughly scrub his hand without the help of the other arm.
 Check out our articles about washing hands when you have a limb difference and bathroom hacks for more ideas and tips.

 Typing: Our patient Gerry Kinney uses a stylus to help him type.
 While multi-articulating myolectric hands can do many things, they can be be a bit tedious to type with.
 A stylus works great for hitting keys straight on.

 Wearing long sleeves: If you have trouble getting your prosthesis through the sleeve of a shirt or jacket, try slipping a plastic grocery bag over your prosthesis first.
 It makes the process smoother, faster and easier.